SUMMARY:

 More Affordable Recruitment and Staffing

-One of the accessory benefits of having a remote workforce is that companies can increase the scope of their potential new hires.
+One of the benefits of a remote workforce is that companies can expand the pool of potential new hires.
 This allows many government contractors to recruit their staff from less expensive metropolitan areas like Washington D.C., leading to lower salaries given the cost of living in those areas and opening the door to budget expansion opportunities.
-When you compare the cost of living between Washington, D.C., with less expensive cities — even in the surrounding areas — you’ll find that remote hiring can offer significant savings around your hiring budget.
+When you compare the cost of living between Washington, D.C., and less expensive cities — even in the surrounding areas — you’ll find that remote hiring can offer significant savings around your hiring budget.

 Expansion of Digital Events and Conferences

-The market for digital events and virtual conferences has exploded over the past year, and their popularity has no end in sight.
-Within the next decade, the virtual events industry is expected to become a whopping $775 billion industry.
-In government contracting, holding virtual events and conferences was a staple of 2020 sales strategies, and in 2021, we’ll be seeing an expansion of those capabilities: live demos, webinar broadcasting, internal and partner conferences, team-building events, job fairs — the list goes on.
+The market for digital events and virtual conferences has exploded over the past year, and their popularity shows no signs of slowing.
+Within the next decade, the virtual events industry is expected to reach $775 billion.
+In government contracting, holding virtual events and conferences was a staple of 2020 sales strategies, and in 2021 we’ll see an expansion of those capabilities: live demos, webinar broadcasting, internal and partner conferences, team-building events, job fairs — the list goes on.
 Not only does it promote safety, but this trend toward digital events opens the door for incredible collaboration and opportunities for government contractors that may not have had the resources to attend or sponsor in-person events in the past.
 Through virtual events and conferences, government contractors can boost the value they deliver to customers and industry professionals alike.

 Amplified Marketing Initiatives

-Without the opportunity for in-person sales meetings or outbound activities, government contracting will see an increase in leveraging inbound marketing to boost site traffic and sales.
+Without the opportunity for in-person sales meetings or outbound activities, government contracting will increasingly rely on inbound marketing to boost site traffic and sales.
 In almost every industry, the need for precise targeting and content marketing has been amplified by the pandemic.
-Whether it’s for providing value or enhancing their brand through thought leadership content like blogs, eBooks, reports, case studies, and other sales enablement content have become a primary approach to engage with clients and deliver value across their customer base.
+Whether it’s for providing value or enhancing their brand through thought leadership content like blogs, eBooks, reports, case studies, and other sales enablement content, these approaches have become a primary way to engage with clients and deliver value across their customer base.

 Rereading all of this manifests a commonality: disruption can ignite incredible growth.
-Whether it’s in the way we pursue contracts, our methods for enhancing security, or building out new and improved marketing strategies, disruption breeds innovation.
+Whether it’s in how we pursue contracts, our methods for enhancing security, or the development of new and improved marketing strategies, disruption breeds innovation.
 And if 2020 showed us anything, it’s that in times of mass disruption, precise strategy and awareness are critical for empowering our business and driving continued success.
 In an ode to the XTIVIA B2B Pivot Series we launched in June of 2020, I’ll close with this quote:

 “Disruption is an amplifier that surfaces anything already happening in a business, whether it’s weak spots, strengths, or potential opportunities.
 In other words, disruption amplifies what was already happening and what is possible.
 Using strategy to focus the generative energy caused by disruption is constructive and can progress your business beyond where you are now.”